esjeon/hack-alienfx/protocol.md

  - **Device**:
     An AlienFX USB device.

- - **Area**:
+ - **Zone**:
     A (or a set of) LED which share a sequence.

  - **Color**:

  - **Sequence**:
-    An ordered list of colors, morphs, and pulses of an area.
+    An ordered list of colors, morphs, and pulses of an zone.

  - **Theme**:
-    A set of sequences and corresponding areas.
+    A set of sequences and corresponding zones.

 Device Configuration